samyakjain-1/ipl/README.md

 - 📊 Pandas for data handling
 - 📈 Altair, Plotly & Streamlit for interactive charts and dashboards

 Thanks for checking it out!
-Let us know if you have feedback or feature ideas — we’d love to hear from you!
+Let me know if you have feedback or feature ideas — we’d love to hear from you!